7thStringofZhef/G-DICE/gym_dpomdps/README.md

 ### MultiPOMDP Wrapper

-The MultiDPOMDP Wrapper allows to run multiple indipendent instances of the same POMDP at the same time, and is more efficient that running each instance one after the other.
+The MultiDPOMDP Wrapper allows to run multiple indipendent instances of the same DPOMDP at the same time, and is more efficient that running each instance one after the other.
 The wrapper receives a standard DPOMDP environment and the number of independent instances to run.
-The resulting step function receives an array of actions and returns arrays of observations, rewards and dones.
+The resulting step function receives an array of joint actions and returns arrays of observations (for each agent), rewards and dones.